 What Do You Feed Your Sporting Dog?

-In the ever-evolving landscape of dog food, formulas for highly active or sporting dogs are the latest trend.
-There’s a good reason: Just like the nutritional needs of human athletes are different from those of non-athletes, the same is true for dogs.
+In dog food’s ever-evolving landscape, formulas for highly active or sporting dogs are the latest trend.
+There’s a good reason: Just like human athletes’ nutritional needs are different from those of non-athletes, the same is true for dogs.
 But what exactly is a sporting dog?
 Dr. Katy Nelson, a Virginia-based veterinarian, says the athlete/non-athlete comparison is apt.

 “Think of this in terms of people,” says Nelson.
 “Michael Phelps is going to have vastly different nutritional needs from the average person who goes to the gym a few times a week.
-In the dog world, a weekend warrior does not need a diet change to compensate for one major calorie-burning session a week.
+A weekend warrior does not need a diet change in the dog world to compensate for one major calorie-burning session a week.

-In contrast, a dog that lives on a farm runs with its owner every day does agility training or hunts every day is going to have much higher caloric requirement just for maintenance than a normal dog.”
+In contrast, a dog that lives on a farm runs with its owner every day, does agility training, or hunts every day is going to have much higher caloric requirement just for maintenance than an average dog.”

-These special foods are differentiated mainly by higher quantities of fat and protein and a focus on high-quality protein.
+These particular foods are differentiated mainly by higher fat and protein quantities and a focus on high-quality protein.
 “Fat brings in twice the amount of kilocalories per gram than protein and carbohydrates,” says Dr. Amy Dicke, an Ohio-based veterinarian and technical services veterinarian for Iams, specializing in diet and nutrition.
 “Meat-based proteins, such as chicken, bring in the essential amino acids to support muscle maintenance and development.
-Other meat-based proteins also supply natural sources of glucosamine and chondroitin, which are important building blocks for healthy joint cartilage — especially important for active dogs that may be performing activities that can stress joints.”
+Other meat-based proteins also supply natural sources of glucosamine and chondroitin, which are important building blocks for healthy joint cartilage — essential for active dogs that may be performing activities that can stress joints.”

 Can I Feed My Sporting Dog Regular Dog Food?